dpoet/datasciencecoursera/README.md

 datasciencecoursera
 ===================

 This is my repo for the "Setting up accounts" project.
-Ref.: The Data Scientist’s Toolbox course.
+Ref.: Coursera/ JHU "The Data Scientist’s Toolbox" course.